Diesel-Black/ricci/README.md

 ## Privacy Considerations

-RICCI operates exclusively on vector embeddings.
-It never sees, nor can it process the meaning of raw text.
-User identifiers are type-enforced as UUIDs, precluding accidental storage of names, emails, or other direct identifiers.
-Privacy protection is built into the architecture.
+RICCI operates exclusively on vector embeddings and never processes raw text.
+User identifiers are type-enforced as UUIDs, precluding accidental PII storage.
+While embeddings can't be perfectly anonymized, the architecture minimizes data collection by design.

-Technical constraints:
-- The RICCI schema cannot accept usernames or PII in the `user_fingerprint` field.
-- No plaintext content is ingested or stored in the database for analysis.
-- All computations operate solely on the numerical, geometric properties of embedding spaces.

-Inherent limitations:
-- Embeddings can't be perfectly anonymized.
-Even a single vector encodes semantic structure that may be identifiable in context.
-- Coupling analysis explicitly measures and stores interaction patterns between points differentiated by UUIDs.
-- Temporal patterns across sequences of points enable the coordination analysis, escalation prediction, and rigidity detection that make RICCI valuable.

-Best practices for sensitive deployments:
-- Always use TLS/SSL for transport encryption between application and database.
-- Implement strong database access controls appropriate for your threat model.
-Regularly review and update these controls.
-- Exercise judicious consideration of what content should be embedded in the first place.
-- Rotate UUIDs periodically to limit temporal pattern exposure.

-RICCI provides the infrastructure to analyze coordination dynamics while minimizing data collection.
-How you configure that boundary is your responsibility as the deployer, subject to data privacy laws in your jurisdiction.
+For deployment best practices, UUID rotation strategies, and detailed privacy considerations, see the [Operations Guide: Privacy](docs/operations-guide.md#privacy-considerations).

 ## The Twelve Detectors